KnpLabs/php-github-api/README.markdown

 - Thanks to [Edoardo Rivello](http://github.com/erivello) for his contribution on the Gists API.

 Thanks to GitHub for the high quality API and documentation.

-## License

-php-github-api is licensed under the MIT License - see the LICENSE file for details